 As the leader in motion image distribution, we had to rely on an engineering team that could help us deliver on goal.
 Green House Data engineers did just that.
 We rely on their expertise to help engineer high availability solutions.Wazee Digital

 After working for two years with a backup system that needed constant monitoring, switching to Green House Data has taken a significant chunk of time and energy out of my backup and restore routines.
 We can now focus on so much more.
 It has been incredible.Novus Biologicals

-If your BIM software is not linked to the cloud, you can run into a major lack of storage space.
-With data stored on personal computers, storage space fills up quickly, requiring decisions to be made as to what can stay and what needs to go.
-Cloud storage can retain every version of the model’s development, instead of merely the final draft.
+If your BIM applications are not linked to the cloud, you can run into a major lack of storage space.
+With data stored on personal computers, disk storage fills up quickly, requiring decisions to be made as to what can stay and what needs to go.
+Cloud-based object storage can retain every version of the model’s development, instead of merely the final draft.